 2. Scope and application

-(Reserved)

-This Mutual Resolution applies to vehicles in categories XXX, as defined in the Special Resolution No. 1.
+This Mutual Resolution applies to passenger vehicles and is validated for vehicles in category (1-1), as defined in the Special Resolution No. 1.
+Category 1-1 vehicles are designed and constructed primarily for the carriage of (a) person(s) and comprising not more than eight seating positions in addition to the driver’s seating position.
 3. Definitions

 For the purpose of this recommendation the following definitions apply: